HETEROCYCLES

 EXPERIMENTAL

-All non-aqueous reactions were carried out under an atmosphere of nitrogen in dried glassware unless otherwise noted.
+General Methods: All non-aqueous reactions were carried out under an atmosphere of nitrogen in dried glassware unless otherwise noted.
 Solvents were dried and distilled according to standard protocols.
 Analytical thin-layer chromatography was performed with Silica gel 60PF254 (Merck).
 Silica gel column chromatography was performed with Silica gel 60N (63-210 mm, KANTO CHEMICAL Co.
 Ltd.).
 All melting points were determined on Yanagimoto micro melting point apparatus and are uncorrected.
 Proton nuclear magnetic resonance (1H NMR) spectra were recorded on a JEOL AL-300 at 300 MHz.
 Chemical shifts are reported relative to Me4Si (δ 0.00).
 NMR spectra were measured with CDCl3 unless otherwise noted.
 Carbon nuclear magnetic resonance (13C NMR) spectra were recorded on a JEOL AL-300 at 75 MHz.
 Chemical shifts are reported relative to CDCl3 (δ 77.0).
 Infrared spectra were recorded with ATR method using a Shimadzu FTIR-8000 spectrophotometer and technologies DuraScop.
 Low and high resolution mass spectra were recorded on JEOL JMS-700 spectrometers by direct inlet system.
 The reaction of microwave (MW) irradiation was carried out by Discover of CEM Co.
 Ltd. with 2450 MHz.

 Methyl 3-trifluoromethylsulfonyloxy-1,6,8-trimethoxynaphthalene-2-carboxylate 12

 Trifluoromethanesulfonic anhydride (0.34 mL, 2.0 mmol) was added to a solution of the 2-naphthol 13 (0.54 mg, 1.9 mmol) and pyridine (0.29 mL, 3.7 mmol) in CH2Cl2 (30 mL) under cooling with ice-water.
 After stirring at rt for 30 min, the reaction mixture was quenched with saturated aqueous NaHCO3 solution.
 The mixture was extracted with CH2Cl2.
 The organic layer was washed with water, brine, and dried over Na2SO4, and concentrated under reduced pressure.
 The residue was purified by column chromatography (silica gel, 20 g) using EtOAc-hexane (2:8) as an eluent to give the triflate 12 (750 mg, 96%). mp 119-120 oC.
-IR (ATR) ν: 1724, 1619 cm1.
+IR (ATR) ν: 1724, 1619 cm–1.
 1H NMR (300 MHz CDCl3) δ: 3.92 (3H, s), 3.93 (3H, s), 3.96 (3H, s), 3.98 (3H, s), 6.59 (1H, d, J=2.0 Hz), 6.73 (1H, d, J= 2.0 Hz), 7.39 (1H, s).
 13C NMR (75 MHz CDCl3) δ: 52.7, 55.5, 56.2, 64.5, 99.2, 100.5, 100.5, 114.6, 115.0, 138.1, 143.9, 157.45, 157.8, 160.4, 164.2.
 MS (EI) m/z: 424 (M+); HRMS (EI) Calcd for C16H15F3O8S: 424.0440.
 Found: 424.0450.

 Methyl 1,6,8-trimethoxy-3-(prop-1-en-1-yl)naphthalene-2-carboxylate 14a

 A solution of tributyl(propenyl)tin (1.34 g, 4.1 mmol) was added to a mixture of the triflate 12 (1.15 g, 2.7 mmol), PdCl2(PPh3)2 (51 mg, 0.27 mmol), and Et4NCl (674 mg, 4.1 mmol) in DMF (25 mL) at rt under an argon atmosphere.
 The stirred mixture was heated at 80 oC for 1.5 h, which was cooled to rt.
 After being quenched with an aqueous solution of 30% KF (20 mL), and then the mixture was stirred at rt for 30 min.
 The mixture was filtered off through Celite pad and the filtrate was extracted with EtOAc.
 The EtOAc layer was washed with water and brine, dried over Na2SO4, and concentrated under reduced pressure.
 The residue was purified by column chromatography (silica gel, 20 g) using EtOAc-hexane (1:4 v/v) as an eluent to give 3-propenylnaphthalene 14a (790 mg, 92%). mp 60-62 oC.
-IR (ATR) ν: 1731 cm1.
+IR (ATR) ν: 1731 cm–1.
 1H NMR (300 MHz CDCl3) δ: 1.87 (3H/2, dd, J= 1.7, 7.5 Hz), 1.90 (3H/2, d, J= 5.6 Hz), 3.86 (3H/2, s), 3.87 (3H/2, s), 3.90 (3H/2, s), 3.91 (3H, s), 3.95 (3H/2, s), 3.96 (3H/2, s), 3.97 (3H/2, s), 5.85-5.96 (1H/2, m), 6.24-6.45 (3H/2, m), 6.49 (1H/2, d, J= 2.1 Hz), 6.52 (1H/2, d, J= 2.1 Hz), 6.70 (1H/2, d, J= 2.1 Hz), 6.71 (1H/2, d, J= 2.1 Hz), 7.36 (1H/2, s), 7.53 (1H/2, s).
 MS (EI) m/z: 316 (M+); HRMS (EI) Calcd for C18H20O5: 316.1311.
 Found: 316.1318.

 Methyl 3-isopropenyl-1,6,8-trimethoxynaphthalene-2-carboxylate 14b

 The same procedure as above was carried out using the triflate 12 (100 mg, 0.24 mmol) and tributyl(isopropenyl)tin (0.12 g, 0.35 mmol) to give the 3-isopropenylnaphthalene 14b (68 mg, 91%). mp 99-100 oC.
-IR (ATR) ν: 1724 cm1.
+IR (ATR) ν: 1724 cm–1.
 1H NMR (300 MHz CDCl3) δ: 2.13 (3H, br s), 3.87 (3H, s), 3.88 (3H, s), 3.90 (3H, s), 3.96 (3H, s), 5.06-5.07 (1H, m), 5.175.18 (1H, m), 6.52 (1H, d, J= 2.1 Hz), 6.70 (1H, d, J= 2.1 Hz), 7.34 (1H, s).
 13C NMR (75 MHz CDCl3) δ: 23.8, 52.1, 55.3, 56.1, 64.0, 98.8, 99.3, 114.4, 115.5, 121.7, 123.4, 138.1, 140.0, 143.6, 154.3, 157.4, 159.1, 169.0.
 MS (EI) m/z: 316 (M+); HRMS (EI) Calcd for C18H20O5: 316.1311.
 Found: 316.1291.

 [1,6,8-Trimethoxy-3-(prop-1-en-1-yl)naphthalen-2-yl]methanol 15a

 A solution of 3-propenylnaphthalene 14a (1.21 g, 3.84 mmol) in THF (20 mL) was added to a suspension of LiAlH4 (291 mg, 7.68 mmol) in THF (20 mL) under ice-water.
 The mixture was stirred at rt for 2 h, which was quenched with water, and then the mixture was extracted with EtOAc.
 The EtOAc layer was washed with brine, dried over Na2SO4, and concentrated under reduced pressure.
 The residue was purified by column chromatography (silica gel, 20 g) using EtOAc-hexane (3:7 v/v) as an eluent to give the alcohol 15a (1 g, 89 %). mp 61-63 oC.
-IR (ATR) ν: 2938 cm1.
+IR (ATR) ν: 2938 cm–1.
 1H NMR (300 MHz CDCl3) δ: 1.80 (6H/5, dd, J=1.2, 6.8 Hz), 1.94 (9H/5, dd, J=1.7, 6.4 Hz), 3.86 (9H/5, s), 3.89 (6H/5, s), 3.89 (9H/5, s), 3.90 (6H/5, s), 3.97 (9H/5, s), 3.99 (6H/5, s), 4.82 (4H/5, s), 4.89 (6H/5, s), 5.96 (2H/5, dq, J=7.2, 11.4 Hz), 6.24 (3H/5, dq, J=6.6, 15.6 Hz), 6.48 (3H/5, d, J=2.3 Hz), 6.52 (2H/5, d, J=2.3 Hz), 6.69 (1H, d, J=2.3 Hz), 6.70 (2H/5, d, J=11.4 Hz), 6.83 (3H/5, d, J=15.6 Hz), 7.31 (2H/5, s), 7.51 (3H/5, s).
 MS (EI) m/z: 288 (M+); HRMS (EI) Calcd for C17H20O4: 288.1362.
 Found: 288.1364.

 [3-Isopropenyl-1,6,8-trimethoxynaphthalen-2-yl]methanol 15b

 The same procedure as above was carried out using the 3-isopropenylnaphthalene 14b (739 mg, 2.34 mmol) to give the oily alcohol 15b (458 mg, 68%).
-IR (ATR) ν: 2939 cm1.
+IR (ATR) ν: 2939 cm–1.
 1H NMR (300 MHz CDCl3) δ: 2.14-2.15 (3H, m), 2.49 (1H, t, J=5.8 Hz), 3.90 (3H, s), 3.92 (3H, s), 3.99 (3H, s), 4.79 (2H, d, J=5.8 Hz), 5.00-5.01 (1H, m), 5.27-5.28 (1H, m), 6.52 (1H, d, J=2.1 Hz), 6.70 (1H, d, J=2.1 Hz), 7.28 (1H, s).
 13C NMR (75 MHz CDCl3) δ: 25.3, 55.3, 56.0, 58.5, 62.9, 98.7, 98.9, 114.7, 115.7, 122.1, 126.5, 137.5, 143.9, 145.0, 155.7, 156.9, 158.4.
 MS (EI) m/z: 288 (M+); HRMS (EI) Calcd for C17H20O4: 288.1362.
 Found: 288.1376.

 1,6,8-Trimethoxy-3-(prop-1-en-1-yl)naphthalene-2-carbaldehyde 16a

 A mixture of the alcohol 15a (374 mg, 1.3 mmol) and activated MnO2 (1.13 g, 13 mmol) in CH2Cl2 (20 mL) was stirred at room temperature for 27 h.
 The reaction mixture was then filtered through a Celite pad and the Celite pad was washed with CH2Cl2.
 The combined CH2Cl2 was concentrated under reduced pressure.
 The residue was purified by column chromatography (silica gel, 30 g) using EtOAc-hexane (1:9) as an eluent to give the aldehyde 16a (331 mg, 89%). mp 61-63 oC.
-IR (ATR) ν: 1670 cm1.
+IR (ATR) ν: 1670 cm–1.
 1H NMR (300 MHz CDCl3) δ: 1.82 (21H/37, dd, J=2.0, 7.2 Hz), 1.95 (90H/37, dd, J=2.0, 6.0 Hz), 3.93 (180H/37, s), 3.94 (21H/37, s), 3.95 (21H/37, s), 4.01 (90H/37, s), 4.02 (21H/37, s), 5.90 (7H/37, dq, J=7.2, 11.8 Hz), 6.18 (30H/37, dq, J=6.0, 15.5 Hz), 6.15 (30H/37, d, J=2.8 Hz), 6.54 (7H/37, d, J=2.8 Hz), 6.71 (1H, d, J=2.8 Hz), 6.94 (7H/37, d, J=11.8 Hz), 7.29 (30H/37, d, J=15.5 Hz), 7.47 (1H, s), 10.62 (7H/37, s), 10.65 (30H/37, s).
 MS (EI) m/z: 286 (M+); HRMS (EI) Calcd forC17H18O4: 286.1205.
 Found: 286.1180.

 3-Isopropenyl-1,6,8-trimethoxynaphthalene-2-carbaldehyde 16b

 The same procedure as above was carried out using the alcohol 15b (384 mg, 1.33 mmol) to give the oily aldehyde 16b (260 mg, 63%).
-IR (ATR) ν: 1678 cm1.
+IR (ATR) ν: 1678 cm–1.
 1H NMR (300 MHz CDCl3) δ: 2.05-2.06 (3H, m), 3.92 (3H, s), 3.95 (3H, s), 4.01 (3H, s), 4.92-4.93 (1H, m), 5.15-5.16 (1H, m), 6.54 (1H, d, J=2.2 Hz), 6.71 (1H, d, J=2.2 Hz), 7.24 (1H, s), 10.55 (1H, s).
 13C NMR (75 MHz CDCl3) δ: 24.1, 55.5, 56.2, 65.1, 99.3, 99.4, 113.5, 14.3, 123.0, 123.8, 140.9, 143.0, 146.8, 158.3, 161.0, 163.7, 190.9.
 MS (EI) m/z: 286 (M+); HRMS (EI) Calcd forC17H18O4: 286.1205.
 Found: 286.1216.

 1-Hydroxy-6,8-dimethoxy-3-(prop-1-en-1-yl)naphthalene-2-carbaldehyde 17a

 To a solution of aldehyde 16a (331 mg, 1.16 mmol) in CH2Cl2 (15 mL) at -78 oC was added BBr3 (165 mL, 1.74 mmol), and then the mixture was stirred at an ambient temperature for 3 h.
 The reaction mixture was quenched with aqueous NH4Cl, and the mixture was extracted with EtOAc.
 The EtOAc layer was washed with brine, dried over Na2SO4, and concentrated under reduced pressure.
 The residue was purified by column chromatography (silica gel, 10 g) using EtOAc-hexane (3:17 v/v) as an eluent to give the 1-hydroxynaphthalene 17a (267 mg, 85%). mp 62-64 oC.
-IR (ATR) ν: 2938, 1600 cm1.
+IR (ATR) ν: 2938, 1600 cm–1.
 1H NMR (300 MHz CDCl3) δ: 1.75 (3H/3, dd, J=2.0, 7.0 Hz), 1.95 (6H/3, dd, J=2.0, 7.6 Hz), 3.92 (6H/3, s), 3.93 (3H/3, s), 4.00 (6H/3, s), 4.01 (3H/3, s), 4.02 (21H/37, s), 6.03 (1H/3, dq, J=7.0, 11.4 Hz), 6.17 (2H/3, dq, J=7.6, 15.5 Hz), 6.45 (2H/3, d, J=2.6 Hz), 6.49 (1H/3, d, J=2.6 Hz), 6.62 (1H, d, J=2.6 Hz), 6.68 (1H/3, d, J=11.4 Hz), 6.86 (1H/3, s), 6.89 (2H/3, d, J=15.5 Hz), 7.03 (2H/3, s), 10.05 (1H/3, s), 10.21 (2H/3, s), 14.05 (2H/3, br s), 14.25 (1H/3, br s).
 MS (EI) m/z: 272 (M+); HRMS (EI) Calcd for C16H16O4: 272.1049.
 Found: 272.1023.

 1-Hydroxy-3-isopropenyl-6,8-dimethoxynaphthalene-2-carbaldehyde 17b